Blyrut/Media-Downloader/README.txt

 Enjoy!

 !Important Note! - if you're downloading a youtube video it's default encoding is webm, so you need an av1 decoder installed.
-Unless you choose the "convert to mp4" option
+Unless you choose the "convert to mp4" option, and use the m4a format for tiktok videos, since that needs a HEVC decoder

 If you're not runing Windows or want more options.
 There is a website made by VishalKaleria on github (https://github.com/VishalKaleria) https://toolbrew.org/               <---- here's the link